-When watering your succulents, remember this rule: soak and tilt.
+When watering your succulents, remember to soak and tilt.

 How Much Water Does Your Succulent Need

 Orchid plants may love a little spritz here and there, but succulents prefer a good soak.
 Water your succulents copiously.as you would any other plant.
 For small pots, a cup or two may be sufficient.
 Fill it up to the brim of the pot.

 Bryce Lane, a respected horticulturist with North Carolina State University, suggests doing a soil check at least a week after watering your succulents.
 If the soil is still moist, this means the plant is still well hydrated.
 Go back and check again after a few days.

 When it comes to watering frequency, many succulent enthusiasts say at least once a week is a good baseline.
 However, there are a number of important factors that you should consider, too.
 These include: